Quick answer: what PWM sensitivity is, and what actually helps

 There is no single hard cutoff, because sensitivity varies.
 NotebookCheck notes that frequencies above roughly 500 Hz are generally fine for most people, many sensitive users report symptoms below about 250 Hz, and a small group notices flicker even above 10 kHz.
 IEEE 1789-2015 sets modulation limits that scale with frequency, so higher-frequency flicker is safer at the same depth.
 As a rule of thumb, low-frequency PWM under 250 Hz at deep modulation is the combination most likely to cause trouble.

-Can PWM flicker cause headaches and eye strain?
+Can PWM dimming cause headaches and eye strain?

 For a subset of people, yes.
 Only some viewers physiologically respond to flicker they cannot consciously see, and it is more common in people with a migraine history, photosensitivity, or a recent concussion.
 Symptoms usually start within 30 to 90 minutes and ease after you step away.
+Because PWM gets deeper as brightness drops, the headaches often show up worst on a screen someone has dimmed for comfort.
 This is a wellness and comfort issue, not a diagnosis.
 Severe or persistent symptoms are a reason to see an eye-care professional.

 Why do symptoms get worse at low screen brightness?